 We welcome startups with a mission to add something to this world and invite you to connect to your surroundings: Amsterdam.
 We have lots of data available that could be incorporated in your algorithms, help you build a business case or find your users.
 Below are the top six data sources.
 If you are looking for more or need help interpreting the data please contact Jasper Soetendal, our data steward.

 A one-stop (open) data shop for all the city’s open data.
 Browse through approximately 300 data sets and over 1.700 files, covering real-time info (e.g. on public transport, road traffic, parking garages etc), highly relevant up-to-date sets (tourism, POIs, electricity usage, road works, spending), all Excel files from the City’s statistics department and more – much more.

 Information can be requested through web services and integrated in your application or just consulted or downloaded.
-Click here for an overview of all information.
+Click here for an overview of all information (Dutch link).
 Don’t understand Dutch?
 Just contact our data steward.

 2. Maps of Amsterdam

 Are beautiful visualisations your thing?
 Maps.Amsterdam.nl is your channel for a whole variety of them.
 Started by fanatic developer Klaas Bindert de Haan a couple of years ago, it even made it on to the National Geographic Channel for its beautiful visualisations.
 A favourite is the city agriculture map, where you can find urban farmers.
 Another approach to maps of the city is kaart.amsterdam.nl (yes, it’s a different website!).
 On the ‘Map of all maps’ you can select a theme and find up-to-date open data.
 For example, you can find out location and times for planned construction.
 Be sure to check out this website before you open your first physical shop or decide to move your office.
 A cool feature is that you can get updates when new information, like restaurants, is added for a selected area and/or theme.
 And don't forget about our awesome Amsterdam startup map.